JohanJacobs/Head_First_Design_Patterns/README.md

 >- Build structures of objects in the form of tress that contain both compositions of objects and individual objects as nodes.
 >- Apply the same operations over both composites and individual

+## Chapter 10 - State Pattern
+>**Allows an object to alter its behavior when its internal state changes.
+The Object will appear to change its class**

 ## OO Principles